Welcome to my blog. Please refer to me as Indigo…

-- Document the path of my journey so far.
+- Document but do not necessarily discuss the path of my journey so far.

 - Are often connected to erotic/creative meme’s simply because I need an incentive to be creative or social.
 They also regularly acknowledge the creative work of other (mainly) sex bloggers as part of our endeavours to stop Social Media impositions on our work.

 - Include stories of personal, social and political challenge and change as well as adventuring into sensual photography, erotic writing, occasional reviews of selected toys, books, art and film – returning to my past as much as to the present for material to share.

 - Occasionally include retweets of other peoples posts which move me.

 - Feature links and writings on matters which are often taboo or marginal in contemporary society.